jmahler/ldd/hello-usb-keyboard/README.md

 The third method supports all the previous methods as well making it possible for the kernel to auto load the module.
-In this case the module is place in the tree and then the whole kernel is re-compiled.
+In this case the module is placed in the tree and then the whole kernel is re-compiled.
 The location `drivers/usb/misc` is a good place.

     # cp hello.c linux/drivers/usb/misc/